Customer service metrics are key performance indicators (KPIs) that businesses use to track, measure, and optimize their level of customer support.

 - Promoters (Scores 9–10)

-Subtracting the percentage of Detractors from the number of Promoters.
 If you surveyed 100 customers and 70 answered 9–10, 20 answered 7–8, and 10 answered 1–6, your NPS would be 60.

-💡How to improve it: Quickly reducing first-impression metrics like hold time, response time and resolution time can encourage customers to recommend you. |
+Quickly reducing first-impression metrics like hold time, response time and resolution time can encourage customers to recommend you.

-15. Customer Effort Score (CES)
+3. Customer Effort Score (CES)

 The Customer Effort Score is another single-question, survey-based metric.
 This one is from 1–7, and asks:

 “To what extent do you agree or disagree with the following statement?
-‘The company made it easy for me to handle my issue.’”

 Then, the answer scale ranges from 1 (strongly disagree) to 7 (strongly agree).
 Total CES is the average of all the answers.

-💡How to improve it: Reduce the number of customer issue tickets (like adding self-service resources) and lower average resolution time to encourage higher CES responses. |
+Reduce the number of customer issue tickets (like adding self-service resources) and lower average resolution time to encourage higher CES responses.

 For example, if you had 100 customers last year, and 12 months later, you have 50 of those same customers.
-This means your churn rate is 50%.
-(Over 12 months)
+This means your churn rate is 50% (over 12 months).

 There is no unified time for churn, but many companies calculate it by weeks, months, or quarters.
 Churn rates over different periods can give you insights into how different variables affect customer retention.
 For example, if you introduced a new CRM in June, churn for the calendar year might look different in the year’s first half compared to the second half.

 It all depends on the industry, type of service, and contracts.
 A social media app might go as far as to calculate churn by the day.
 A real estate management company might calculate it by the year.
+But regardless of the industry, reducing customer churn should always be top of mind.

-💡How to improve it: Spotlight the customer journey points where most churn happens and redirect resources to improve that pain point. |
+Spotlight the customer journey touchpoints where most churn happens and redirect resources to improve that pain point.

 For companies that don’t sell subscription-based products (like e-commerce), the repurchase rate can be a key indicator of customer satisfaction.